He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 Pleasure to be with you.

-But uh fact of the matter is it doesn't matter if you're a soldier there and you're getting shot at, it doesn't matter if it's uh because it's the crossfire between Sunnis and Shiites or or whatever it might be.
+It doesn't matter if it's because it's the crossfire between Sunnis and Shiites or whatever it might be.

-I don't know very much at all about this organization, but uh did something uh with them on my Detroit show uh where it's an opportunity with the Christmas Spirit Foundation and Federal uh uh Federal Express, FedEx, in cooperation with the National Christmas Tree Association, have organized a nationwide effort to boost the Christmas spirit for U.S. military men and women.
+I don't know very much at all about this organization, but did something with them on my Detroit show where it's an opportunity with the Christmas Spirit Foundation and Federal Express, FedEx, in cooperation with the National Christmas Tree Association, have organized a nationwide effort to boost the Christmas spirit for U.S. military men and women.

-So far, more than eleven thousand trees committed from twenty seven states, sent to uh they're going to be sent to twenty-five military bases in the U.S. and overseas.
+So far, more than 11,000 trees committed from 27 states, sent to, they're going to be sent to 25 military bases in the U.S. and overseas.

-The spirit of Christmas to uh even more military families by getting involved.
+The spirit of Christmas to even more military families by getting involved.

 He has an interesting view.